solana-foundation/solana-improvement-documents/proposals/0023-asynchronous-program-execution-and-broadcast.md

 the LeaderSchedule.

 Builder's are scheduled along side leaders to build UserBlocks - blocks of non vote transactions.
-N number of builders can be scheudled concurrently to build blocks.
+N number of builders can be scheduled concurrently to build blocks.

 While a leader is scheduled, they receive and encode votes as normal.